tperelle/onprem-loadbalancer/README.md

 ```

 In this case it is `enp0s2`.
 We will use it in the Keepalived configuration as `interface`(default is eth0).
-Update the configuration in `/etc/keepalived/keepalived.conf`:
+Update the configuration accordingly in `/etc/keepalived/keepalived.conf`:

 ```bash
 global_defs {